 Figure 4 explains the total portrayal of the Islamabad Rape Case covered by all sampled news channels.
 In a total of 122 videos, the channels jointly disclosed the identity of the survivor, which was 549 times followed by the identity of the accused who was identified 525 times.
 All channels conjointly shared the picture of the survivor 373 times which was followed by 145 times identity disclosure of the survivor's family.
 The address of the incident was brought on screen 144 times, and CCTV footage was played 120 times.
-These channels used the word victim 87 times, and the address of the survivor was shared 70 times which was related to the accused through living relationships.
+These channels used the word victim 87 times, and the address of the survivor was shared 70 times which was the least.
+While analysis, victim-blaming has also been observed because the survivor was related to the accused through living relationships.
 Besides, the family of the accused was unnecessarily brought on screen.
 Importantly, some channels initially even blurred survivors' pictures, which show their realization of guidelines; however, they later showed without considering any guidelines.